Taraxacum officinale: Etymology

 The Latin name Taraxacum derives from the Arabic tarakhshaqūn, meaning "bitter herb".
 The Arabic term is possibly of Persian origin.
 Persian polymath Al-Razi used the word tarakhshaqūn in relation to dandelions, chicory, and endives.
 Al-Razi wrote "the tarakhshaqūn is like chicory, but more efficacious"; it is unclear exactly to which plant Al-Razi referred however.
 If Persian in origin, the word could have originally meant "bitter purslane" from تلک (talk or bitter) and چکش (chakūk or purslane).
 Gerard of Cremona, in translating Arabic to Latin around 1170, spelled it tarasacon.

 The Latin specific epithet officinale refers to the Latin word for 'medicinal' or 'of the apothecaries'.

 T. officinale has many English common names (some of which are no longer in use), lion's-tooth, cankerwort, milk-witch, yellow-gowan, Irish daisy, monks-head, priest's-crown and puff-ball; other common names include, faceclock, pee-a-bed, wet-a-bed, swine's snout, white endive, and wild endive.
 The balls of seed heads are called "clocks" in both British and American English or "blowballs".

 The common name dandelion comes from the French dent de lion, or "lion's tooth", in reference to the plant's jagged-edged leaves.
 "Pee-a-bed" and "wet-a-bed" reflect the modern French term for the plant, pissenlit.
-This name and all those that imply ramped-up urine production refer to the well-known diuretic properties.
+This name and all those that imply ramped-up urine production refer to its well-known diuretic properties.